NathanNeurotic/AI/README.md

 ### Running Tests

-If you have Node.js installed, first install the dev dependencies:
+If you have Node.js 18 or later installed, first install the dev dependencies:

 ```bash
 npm install